Instagram

 Although it has long been known that smoking cigarettes poses a serious risk to public health, flavored cigarettes have become prevalent in our communities and have begun to target vulnerable groups with marketing that aims for accessibility and appeal.

 One enemy still present in the fight against health inequities, especially in Black communities, is menthol-flavored tobacco products.
-The Campaign for Tobacco-Free Kids highlights a 2017 nationwide study which found that stores in neighborhoods with the highest proportion of African Americans have more than double the odds of being targeted with ad promotions for tobacco products, compared to stores in neighborhoods with the lowest proportion of African Americans.
+The Campaign for Tobacco-Free Kids highlights a 2017 nationwide study [Disparities in tobacco marketing and product availability at the point of sale: Results of a national study, Preventive Medicine, Volume 105, 2017] which found that stores in neighborhoods with the highest proportion of African Americans have more than double the odds of being targeted with ad promotions for tobacco products, compared to stores in neighborhoods with the lowest proportion of African Americans.

 Black communities already experience health disparities, such as higher rates of smoking-related illnesses and worse overall health outcomes (Bach 2020).
 This intentional marketing approach has led to a concerning rise in tobacco usage among Black adults and young people equally.